lorenzobadas/OCSproj_group41/dns_attack/README.md

-# DNS Redirect Tool
+# DNS Spoofing Tool

-The DNS Redirect Tool is a Python script that allows you to redirect DNS responses to a specified IP address.
+The DNS Spoofing Tool is a Python script that allows you to redirect DNS responses to a specified IP address.
 It utilizes the Scapy library to intercept and modify DNS packets.
+This script assumes the user is already in a man-in-the-middle position.

 ## Prerequisites